-He is a graduate of Princeton University and the New York University School of Law.
+He holds a bachelor’s degree in public and international affairs from Princeton University and earned his juris doctorate from the New York University School of Law.